 A content calendar is essential for e-commerce brands because timing matters so much.

-Real Examples of the Social Storefront in Action
+The Social Storefront in Action

-Liquid Death - Canned water shouldn't be interesting, but their irreverent brand voice and absurdist marketing made them one of the most talked-about brands on social media.
-They sell water.
-Their content has nothing to do with hydration and everything to do with entertainment.
+A few brands show the playbook clearly.
+Glossier made its customers the stars and built a cult following through UGC and relatable content.
+When your customers do your marketing for you, you've escaped the Catalog Trap completely.
+Liquid Death sells canned water, yet its irreverent voice and absurdist marketing made it one of the most talked-about brands on social media.
+The content has nothing to do with hydration and everything to do with entertainment.

 Common E-commerce Social Media Mistakes